itkhanz/Appium-Mobile-App-Testing/Appium-qavbox/README.md

 ```

 * For the tests, we will be using [Appium Wait Plugin](https://github.com/AppiumTestDistribution/appium-wait-plugin)
-* Start the Appium server with the above plugins `appium --use-plugins=element-wait`
+* Start the Appium server with the above plugins `appium --use-drivers=uiautomator2,xcuitest --use-plugins=element-wait,gestures`
 * Configure all the server related settings in `server.properties` file to start the appium server programmatically.
 * Run the Android Device Emulator for Pixel 5 for Android Tests (from Android Studio)
 * Run the iOS Device Simulator for iPhone 14 for iOS Tests(form XCode)